Lil Bibby: 2017–present: Grade A Productions, Juice Wrld, and The Kid Laroi

-In 2019, Bibby later discovered upcoming Australian rapper and singer The Kid LAROI after hearing his song "Blessings" from his debut EP 14 With A Dream.
-In March, Bibby signed Laroi to Grade A. Under the label, Laroi released his debut mixtape F*CK LOVE on July 24 which was followed by 2 singles "GO" featuring Juice WRLD, which was a posthumous verse due to his sudden death in December 2019, and "TELL ME WHY".
-On November 6, Laroi released a deluxe edition of F*ck Love titled F*ck Love (SAVAGE) which was followed by 1 single "SO DONE".
+In 2019, Bibby discovered upcoming Australian rapper and singer The Kid Laroi, after hearing his song "Blessings" from his debut EP 14 With A Dream.
+In March of that year, Bibby signed Laroi to Grade A. Under the label, Laroi released his debut mixtape F*CK LOVE in July 2020, spawning two singles: "Go" featuring labelmate Juice Wrld (a posthumous verse due to his death in December 2019), and "TELL ME WHY".
+On November 6, Laroi released a deluxe edition of F*ck Love titled F*ck Love (Savage) which was followed by the single "SO DONE".